- 7 Best Dog Bed Ideas For Great Dane (DIY Options) - July 16, 2022

 We can’t stress enough to do your research.
 Talk to your friends and family about the experiences they’ve possibly had with doggie daycare.
 Word of mouth is sometimes the best way to go.

 Be sure to visit the facility and check for cleanliness.
 Make sure that the animals are kept in a secure environment.
 You want to know feeding schedules.
-Your dog should be getting the same diet that you have him or her on, as not to stress out their system.
+Your dog should be getting the same diet that you have him or her on, so as not to stress out their system.
 They should be able to accommodate your special needs dog as well.
-How about exercise and play time.
+How about exercise and playtime.
 Smaller dogs should not be with bigger dogs.
 If your dog is antisocial or has any behavior issues will they accommodate that?
 Speak to the owner(s) and ask, ask, ask as many questions as you want to!
 How will your dog get stimulation during the day?
 How many times do they let the dogs eliminate during the day?

 Use modern technology to the fullest – do they have a video set up that you can watch on your own phone?!
 It can be such a beautiful thing to have someone care for your dog when you’re unable to, but if you could watch your pup all day and night when you’re not around, it can give you that much more peace of mind.